Swaroop-D/Ripple-button-and-Custom-scrollbar-library-development/README.md

 ##### Hi friend, this Github Repository now has been changed a testing/beta channel!
-New releases will be on a new repo!
+New beta releases will be on a new repo!

 # Rippllino • A full basket of highly creative buttons_beta-channel
-#### Hey, are you excited, Rippllino v1.0.2 will be finally released this week.
+#### Hey, are you excited, Rippllino v1.0.2 will be finally released next week.
 Stay tuned for the major update😍😍😍
 ###### I apologise for not updating this beta channel...
 Newer updates will now be posted.

 Are you tired of styling buttons and handling css errors for them?
 Then, we've got you're back..
 A simple solution for creative button is here😍